 For me, this means things like using my social media tools to pre-load Twitter and Pinterest with posts, getting invoices issued, cueing up newsletters to send out while I’m off, and various other things.

 It’s all very well thinking “I can just do that on the day,” but it only takes the smallest of tasks to kill the relaxation vibe and flip you back into work mode.
-It’s well-documented the time to unwind is crucial.
+It’s well-documented that time to unwind is crucial.

 I often have some of my best ideas and inspirations once I’ve allowed myself NOT to think about work for several days.
 Sometimes it’s a good thing to “turn your hustle off.”